132nd-vWing/132-TRP-388/TRP/SAT/SAT 5 Close Air Support.md

 Know the difference between JTAC, FAC and FAC(A)
 Know how to use marking
 Know reference point and talk-on
-Know how to perform a timehack.
+Know how to perform a time-hack.
 Understand Keyhole IPs
 Know anchor point and unit of measure